Lenten meals 2023 - The Catholic Messenger

 Davenport – St. Anthony fish fry March 31 from 4-7 p.m. in the parish center.
 Fried and baked fish.

-Iowa City — Regina fish fries every Friday from Feb.
-24 to March 31 from 5-8 p.m. in the Regina cafeteria.
+Iowa City — Regina fish fries every Friday through March 31 from 5-8 p.m. in the school cafeteria.
 Fried fish, fried cod, shrimp or baked salmon served with baked potato, coleslaw, corn, cottage cheese and dinner roll.
 Cost is $14 for adults.
 Extra fish or shrimp is $5.
 Kids menu is cheese pizza or macaroni and cheese with french fries and cookie for $5.
 Bingo from 5-7 p.m.
 Dine in or carry out.
 To carry out call (319) 338-5436.

-LeClaire — Our Lady of the River Parish fish fry follows the Feb.
-22 Ash Wednesday Mass at 6 p.m.
+Iowa City — Knights of Columbus fish fries every Friday through March 31 at the KC Family Center.
+Menu includes fried whole catfish, fried shrimp or baked salmon along with kid friendly meals.
+Dinner includes vegetable, coleslaw, potato, bread dessert and drink.
+Dine in or carry out.

-Muscatine — Muscatine Knights of Columbus fish fry every Friday from Feb.
-24 through March 31 from 4:30-7 p.m. at Saints Mary and Mathias Catholic School.
+Muscatine — Muscatine Knights of Columbus fish fry every Friday through March 31 from 4:30-7 p.m. at Saints Mary and Mathias Catholic School.
 Menu includes fried fish and/or shrimp, baked beans, baked potato, coleslaw and cookie.
 Cost is $12 for adults ages 13+, $6 for ages 6-12.
 Order extra shrimp/fish for $2.

 Tipton — Knights of Columbus fish fries Feb.
 17, March 3, March 17 (cod), March 31 and April 14 from 4:30-6:30 p.m. at the Knights Hall.
 Carry out and drive through only.
 Cost is $12 for 8 shrimp, fries, coleslaw and cookie.

 West Liberty — St. Joseph Knights of Columbus fish fry serving from 5-7 p.m. at the St. Joseph Parish Life Center.
 Catfish served Feb.
 24, March 24 and March 31, shrimp March 10.
-Cost is $15 for adults, $5 for children under 13.
+All meals also include baked potato (french fries with shrimp), baked beans, coleslaw and dessert.
+Cost is $15 for adults, $5 for children under 13, free for children 5 and under.

+Washington — Knights of Columbus fish fry every Friday through March 31 from 5:30-7 p.m. at the KC Hall.
+Drive-through only.
+Catfish filet, tilapia filets or breaded shrimp, baked potato, green beans, mac and cheese, coleslaw.
+Cost is $15 for adults, $7 for ages 10 and under.